SilentPenguin/OpenGL.py/README.md

 The reasons for this package's existance was simple, after having a brief stint into PyOpenGL, I was frustrated by the lack of documentation on the binding and the true to gl naming conventions without being true to the call signatures.
-These were big grumbles, my gl code was noisy, banging its `camelCase` hands together, attracting untoward attention while coding and when I did need to interact with gl, my editor's completion functionality wasn't especially informative.
+These were big grumbles, my gl code was noisy, banging its `camelCase` hands together, attracting untoward attention while coding.
+When I did need to interact with gl, my editor's completion functionality wasn't especially informative.
 OpenGL.py sets out to resolve these issues.

 ### Write PEP 8 code